podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 14th:** Working towards the final release for the GSoC'19.
+In that sense I added some documentation in the "then" `plugin_model.py` and `plugin_view.py` files.
+The associated commit is `commit 0ae7746`_.

+`commit 94a6f04`_ completely restructures the code of the gui subfolder.
+Now every view, delegate and model has its own file.
+This is still on the `develop` branch since I am not quite confident that I didn't introduce some bugs with it.

+`commit 49915e2`_ adds the LGPL-2.1 license preamble, which is used by FreeCAD also, to every source file.
+Also the license itself is added to the project in this commit.

+Apart from that I added a section to the `gui tutorial`__ on the wiki page, explaining the topic metrics window.

+__ guiTutorial_

 **August 13th:** The third release is out!
 But before that was the case some changes were made: